nicoguerra18/HotelOasis/readme.md

-## Hotel Oasis Full Stack Web Application
+# Hotel Oasis Full Stack Web Application

-- Written using JavaScript, React, Redux, and Supabase.
+### Technologies Used
-- Deployed using Netlify and Vercel
+Built using JavaScript, React, Redux, Supabase.
+Deployed using Netlify and Vercel.

 CHECK IT OUT HERE --> https://hotel-oasis.netlify.app/login

 Guest Username and Password:
 tester@example.com
 tester

 Details About the application: